 January 12, 2009

-The “first transaction” was made when Satoshi sent bitcoins to Finney.
+The “first transaction” was made when Satoshi sent Bitcoin to Finney.

 May 22, 2010

-Laszlo Hanyecz agreed to pay 10,000 Bitcoins for two delivered Papa John’s pizzas, one of the first documented transactions.
+Laszlo Hanyecz agreed to pay 10,000 Bitcoin for two delivered Papa John’s pizzas, one of the first documented transactions.

 November 10, 2010